 Results 1–10 of 28 for "Curriculum"X related to "Gradpsych Extra: Make the most of your..."
-Refine Your Search Refine Your Search TopicEducation (60)HIV & AIDS (7)Personality (6)Children (4)Learning & memory (4) 9 more... [+] Testing issues (4)Schizophrenia (2)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Race (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 27 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (25)Children (4)Personality (4)Learning & memory (3)Testing issues (2) 1 more... [+] Suicide (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Engle, T. L. (1) 15 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Puente, Antonio E. (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Watson, David L. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 2.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Lesson 3: Sex, Achievement and AggressionA lesson on motivation, intrinsic vs. extrinsic factors, parenting characteristics and cultural influences.Curriculum 5.Activity 2.1: StereotypingAn activity testing new stereotypes of racial and ethnic groups versus older ideas of those groups.Curriculum 6.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 10.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Lesson 4: Mood (Affective) DisordersThis category of mental disorders has significant and chronic disruption in mood as the predominant symptom.
+This causes impaired cognitive, behavioral and physical function-=ing.Curriculum 9.Activity 2.2: Personality TestsThis exercise is based on an article by Bertram Forer and shows the fallacy of using personal agreement as a validation method.Curriculum 10.Stimulus Items (Articles From The APA Monitor on Psychology)The newspaper articles referred to in this unit, all from the Monitor on Psychology, are intended to be used as stimulus items for additional discussion.
 Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Curriculum"X related to "Gradpsych Extra: Make the most of your..."